Linuxfabrik/monitoring-plugins/check-plugins/mailq/README.md

 ## Overview

-Checks the number of messages in the mail queue using the `mailq` command.
-Alerts when the queue length exceeds the configured thresholds.
-Tested with Postfix and Exim.
+Checks how long the oldest mail in the local mail queue has been waiting and alerts when it exceeds the configured duration thresholds.
+On hosts with Postfix, reads the queue via `postqueue -j` (JSON, with `arrival_time` as Unix epoch) for maximum accuracy.
+On Exim hosts, reads `mailq` (which is aliased to `exim -bp` by exim) and parses the age literal that exim prints next to each queued message.
+On other hosts, falls back to running `mailq` and parsing `Date:` lines from the output.
+A non-empty queue with 100 mails that are all a few minutes old is still OK, while a single mail stuck for more than an hour triggers a WARN, which matches how most admins actually want to be alerted on a mail queue.

 **Important Notes:**

+* The queue length itself never raises a state.
+It is reported in the message and as perfdata, so a queue that is draining normally stays quiet no matter how many mails pass through it
-* Exim: By default, `exim -bq` (alias `mailq`) can be used only by an admin user.
-Set `queue_list_requires_admin` to false to allow any user to see the queue, or add the icinga user to the exim group (sometimes called `Debian-exim`)
+* Exim: By default, `exim -bp` (alias `mailq`) can be used only by an admin user.
+Set `queue_list_requires_admin` to false to allow any user to see the queue, or add the monitoring user to the exim group (sometimes called `Debian-exim`)
+* Postfix writes a warning to stderr when the queue is read while the mail system is down.
+The check prepends that warning to its message and raises WARN, because a queue read that way may be incomplete

 **Data Collection:**

-* Executes the `mailq` command and parses its output to count queued messages
-* Supports different output formats: Postfix-style ("-- 2 Kbytes in 3 Requests."), Exim-style (line counting), and generic ("17 mails to deliver")
+* Probes for the mail transfer agent in this order: `postqueue` (Postfix), `exim` / `exim4` (Exim), `mailq` (Sendmail-style). `--mta` overrides the detection
+* Postfix: runs `postqueue -j` and takes the age of each mail from its `arrival_time` epoch
+* Exim: runs `mailq` and reads the age literal exim prints in front of each entry (`17m`, `2h`, `1d12h`)
+* Sendmail and compatible: runs `mailq` and parses the `Date:` field of each entry
-* Also reports any error messages from `mailq` on stderr
+* Also reports any error message the queue command writes to stderr

 ## Fact Sheet